pkraison/pkraison/README.md

  🔭 I’m currently working on my PhD in autonomous machine perception for heavy duty machinery at Innovative Hydraulics and Automation(Automation Technology and Mechanical Engineering),Tampere University, Finland.
 Before that I was a Consultant Data Scientist at Clear Image AI.

- 💬 Ask me about deep learning, mobile robotics, computer vision, python.
+ 💬 Ask me about deep learning, sensor fusion, mobile robotics, computer vision, python.

  📫 How to reach me:
  Work Email: prashant.rai@tuni.fi